n0w4/gomj2k/README.md

 ## When used in free mode

-in this way each message will be put on topic as is, but **-to-topic ...** and **-free-mode** need be used together, the message key and headers cannot be used and will be implemented soon
+in this way each message will be put on topic as is, but **-topic ...** and **-free-mode** need be used together, the message key and headers cannot be used and will be implemented soon

 ```bash
 $head /some/file.txt | gomj2k -bs localhost:9092  -free-mode -topic some.topic